nicklockwood/SwiftFormat/CONTRIBUTING.md

 Here's what you need to know:

+## Code of Conduct

+There will be zero tolerance for rudeness or bullying.
+If you think somebody else's comment or pull request is stupid, keep it to yourself.
+If you are frustrated because your issue or pull request isn't getting the attention it deserves, feel free to post a comment like "any update on this?", but remember that we are all busy, and other peoples' priorities don't necessarily match yours.

+Abusive contributors will be blocked and/or reported, regardless of how valuable their code contributions may be.

 ## Branches and Versioning

 SwiftFormat follows the principles of [Semantic Versioning](http://semver.org/spec/v2.0.0.html) (semver), however since SwiftFormat is still pre-1.0, the rules are a little less strict.
 In general, 0.0.x releases are for bug fixes and non-breaking changes, and 0.x.0 releases are for breaking changes.